Fun in the Sun: Carrier Oils for Sun Protection

-NOTE: Angelica root (Angelica archangelica), basil (Ocimum basilicum), melissa (Melissa officinalis), and lemon verbena ((Lippia citriodora) and all citrus essential oils are photosensitive, and are not advised in in a sunscreen product.
+NOTE: Angelica root (Angelica archangelica), cold expressed citrus, and lemon verbena (Lippia citriodora) are photosensitive and are not advised in a sunscreen product.

-2. Remove from heat and allow cooling slightly prior to adding the essential oils.
+2. Remove from heat and allow cooling slightly before adding the essential oils.

 4. Allow cooling and hardening on the counter.
 Seal the containers and label.

-Shelf life stored in a cool cupboard 30 days; refrigerate to extend shelf life.
+Shelf life stored in a cool cupboard for 30 days; refrigerate to extend shelf life.